 Once confirmation is received, you will be sent an application form.
 If you enrol within 60 days of your start date at UBC, you do not need to provide a Health Statement.
 However, if you enrol late, you (and your dependents) will be required to provide a Health Statement that is subject to review and approval by Sun Life.
-If you are applying for coverage for your dependents only, they will need to provide a Health Statement regardless of the timing of the application.
+If you are applying for coverage for your dependents only, they will need to provide evidence of good health by submitting a Health Statement regardless of the timing of the application.

-Note to Departments: once the amount of premiums owing has been reconciled with Sun Life, this amount will be entered on the JV and the JV will be processed by UBC Human Resources and a copy will be forwarded to you.
+Note to Departments: once the amount of premiums owing has been reconciled with Sun Life, this amount will be processed in Workday by UBC Human Resources and forwarded to the department for approval.

 When should I apply for MSP coverage?

 You should apply for MSP coverage as soon as you arrive in BC rather than at the end of the waiting period.
 It is very important that you apply as soon as you arrive in BC to allow time for your application to be processed.